 Contract Renewal/Administration/Multiyear Contracts

-View Official Policy: Contract Renewal Administration Multiyear Contracts Policy
+View policy pdf: Contract Renewal Administration Multiyear Contracts Policy

 State entities, including the University of Georgia, are authorized to enter into contracts for the acquisition of goods, materials, equipment, services, and supplies.
 Ordinarily, to avoid pledging the credit of the state, the term of a contract is one year or less.
 Some contracts contain renewal clauses describing the conditions under which a contract may be renewed for an additional period of time.

 When determining beginning and ending dates of the initial contract term, the University must consider both its needs and its budget.
 To ensure the contract dates comply with the Georgia Constitution prohibiting the pledging of the state’s credit, the university must set aside sufficient funds to meet the entire financial obligation of the initial term of the contract when the contract is signed.
 Thereafter, the University must ensure sufficient funds are available prior to exercising any renewal option.
 It may be necessary to structure the end of the initial term to coincide with the end of the state’s fiscal year so that renewal terms will align with the state’s fiscal year for budgetary reasons.
 Open contracts (or contracts that do not commit the University to spending any money) are an exception to this requirement.

 Multiyear agreement refers to any contract which exceeds twelve months and/or will cover more than one fiscal year.
 When the intent is to enter into an agreement for more than one year, specific contract provisions are often required.
 Unless sufficient funds are on hand and obligated at the outset, to avoid pledging the state’s credit, the University must divide the multiyear agreement into two or more contract terms.
 The most common multiyear structure is to define an initial term of twelve months or less followed by up to four one-year renewal terms which may be exercised by the University.